bowets/croatianshop/readme.md

 # The Croatian Food Shop

 Croatians are one of the most displaced people on the planet.
 Along with the Irish and the Lebanese, Croatians are one of the few people groups where the number of people living outside the country actually outnumber the ones living in the country.
 Even though Croatians live outside of Croatia, they still like to be reminded of home and what better way to remind someone of their home than through food.
 Food is the one thing that unites everyone and many friendships, business deals and romances have formed through sharing food.
 This project aims to reunite expat Croatians with their homeland through food.

+## Why this project

+I created this project as part of of the Full Stack Web development course at Code Institute.
+The scope of the project was to create a full feature e-commerce website incorporating Python, Django and a relational database as the backend and HTML, CSS & Javascript as the front end.
+There were more frameworks and libraries used in this project which will be discussed further in the readme.
+I chose to create a Croatian Food Shop as I have, for a long time, wanted to buy Croatian food in Ireland.
+However, only recently has the number of Croatian people in Ireland increased to the number to make a shop like this viable.
 # UX

+On the Croatian Food Shop anyone is welcome and able to buy products which are on offer.
 ## Project Goals

+The goal of this project is to successfully demonstrate the skills and competence in developing a full stack web application.

 ### Target Audience